francescopatane96/PRIN2022W45BCS/README.md

 # PRIN2022W45BCS

-Repository containing analysis scripts used for the publication of "Unravaling the transcriptomic differences between PIRA and no PIRA in a single cell cohort of MS patients".
+Repository containing analysis scripts used for the publication of "Unraveling the transcriptomic differences between PIRA and no PIRA in a single cell cohort of MS patients".

 - Sample size